There Is A Lot Of Misinformation Available About Medical Malpractice In Washington, DC, Maryland, and Virginia.

-You may have seen or heard this definition of medical malpractice: "professional neglect by act of omission by a health care provider in which the treatment provided falls below the standard of practice in the medical community" (www.dictionary.com).
+You may have seen or heard this definition of medical malpractice: “professional neglect by an act or omission by a health care provider in which the treatment provided falls below the standard of practice in the medical community” (www.dictionary.com).

 What does that mean in English?

 That a doctor, nurse or hospital didn’t follow established patient safety rules and because of that a patient was seriously hurt or died.